Pool Water Testing 101

 - Not as accurate or precise as a liquid test kit

-- Some results take just a few seconds to develop, and some take longer; for tests with multiple results on the same strip, it's important to understand the timing so you don't get inaccurate results
+- Some results take just a few seconds to develop, and some take longer, so it's important to understand timing for accuracy

 - Hands must be completely dry when removing the strip from the container